tr0pical1nternet/eleventy-base-blog/src/templates/work/raven-pmg.md

     alt: ravenpmg.com homepage
 tags: [WordPress, Custom Theme]
 ---
-{% workScroll 'raven-pmg_home', 'Full scrollable homepage of ravenpmg.com'%}
+{% imgScroll 'raven-pmg_home', 'Full scrollable homepage of ravenpmg.com'%}

 Raven needed a site that would showcase their innovativeness in the event design industry.
 They had a website on Squarespace but it was proving too rigid to fit their content as their company grew.
 They provided Photoshop comps for a desktop version.
 From those I designed mobile comps and then a fully responsive, mobile-first theme.